OSQuery Project

 Meta Commands

 .tables and .schema will list all of the tables and their schema.
 The schema meta-command takes an argument that helps limit the output to a partial string match.
-Below shows the output of the .schema process, where the complete schema can be found linked here, showing all supported platforms.
+Below shows the output of the .schema process, where the complete schema can be found linked herearrow-up-right, showing all supported platforms.
 To see schema in your shell for tables foreign to your OS, like kernel modules on macOS, use the --enable_foreign command line flag.

 Making a simple query: